- About the Major

 - Natalie Hopkinson writes for the Style section of the Washington Post.
 She received her master's degree from the Merrill College in 1999 and has been an adjunct professor.
 She has the Scripps Howard doctoral fellowship and continues to write regularly for the Post while she pursues her doctoral study.

-Norm Lewis has been editor of three papers in the Pacific Northwest.
+- Norm Lewis has been editor of three papers in the Pacific Northwest.
 He was a Knight Fellow at the College several years ago and became excited then about becoming a journalism professor.
-Norm assists Gene Roberts and also helps with the new Media Literacy course.
+Norm assisted Gene Roberts and also helped with the new Media Literacy course.
+2013: Professor Lewis was granted tenure at the University of Florida in Gainesville and named Teacher of the Year for the university in 2010.

-Svetlana Markova is from Moscow and has worked in both journalism and public relations.
+- Svetlana Markova is from Moscow and has worked in both journalism and public relations.
 Her master's degree is from Moscow State University.
-Svetlana assists Professor Haynes Johnson.

 Ph.D.
 Cohort Entering 2003